html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 <h3 id="toc-srcset">Image srcset</h3>

-Here is how an img srcset looks like:
+Here is an example of srcset:

     <img alt="my awesome image"
       src="banner.jpeg"
       srcset="banner-HD.jpeg 2x, banner-phone.jpeg 100w, banner-phone-HD.jpeg 100w 2x">

-As you can see, in addition to x resolutions, the srcset element also takes w and h values which correspond to the size of the viewport, attempting to serve the most relevant version.
+As you can see, in addition to x declarations that `image-set` provides, the srcset element also takes w and h values which correspond to the size of the viewport, attempting to serve the most relevant version.
 The above would serve banner-phone.jpeg to devices with viewport width under 100px, banner-phone-HD.jpeg to small screen high DPI devices, banner-HD.jpeg to high DPI devices with screens greater than 100px, and banner.jpeg to everything else.

-#### Using image-set for image elements
+<h4 id="toc-image-set-srcset">Using image-set for image elements</h4>

 Because the srcset attribute on img elements is not implemented in most browsers, it may be tempting to replace your img elements with `<div>`s